Start Watching!Rent this film for only $4.99!

 For only $4.99

-From the heart of the Amazon comes this exclusive LGBTQ+ compilation from emerging Latin American directors from Brazil and Peru.
-These thought-provoking shorts prove that universal social themes have no borders.
+From the heart of the Amazon comes this exclusive LGBTQ+ compilation of shorts helmed by emerging Latin American directors from Brazil and Peru.
+These thought-provoking films prove that universal social themes have no borders.

 The Last Romantics (Os Últimos Românticos) - (dir.
 João Cândido Zacharias)